 SDI has the experience and know-how to safely and efficiently serve customers with high quality, consistent, laboratory-tested cannabis and derivatives.
-SDI will bring its high-quality standards to the adult-use market in MA and provide the best product they can possibly produce to the consumers.
-To accomplish this, SDI will employ proven protocols and standard operating procedures to control, review, test, and track inventory, consistent with regulations set forth by the Commission.
+SDI hopes to bring its high-quality standards to adult-use consumers to provide them with a safe and clean community environment.
+To accomplish this, SDI will employ protocols and standard operating procedures to control, review, test, and track inventory, consistent with regulations set forth by the Commission.
 SDI's state-of-the-art security systems and contracted professional security and alarm companies, along with other comprehensive security measures will also help ensure a safe and secure environment for both Consumers and staff and will help deter and prevent diversion.

-SDI is prepared to position itself well in the MA adult-use cannabis market with an experienced team of successful operators that are working under an established framework of high quality standard operating procedures, with decades of genetic research and product development knowledge, and a keen understanding of growth strategies.
+In Massachusetts, cannabis-related retail sales totaled \$394 million in 2019, and eventually to \$1.4 billion in 2025.
+SDI is prepared to position itself well in this market and contribute to this growth through a highly experienced team of successful operators working under an established framework of high quality standard operating procedures, research and development plans, and growth strategies.
 In doing so, SDI looks forward to working cooperatively with all the municipalities in which it will operate to help spread the benefits this market will yield.